MINAqwq/LibWebli/README.md

 # LibWebli

-This is the library powering the same named web framework.
-LibWebli provides subroutines for hosting, connection handling and runtime exceptions.
+This is the library powering the same named web framework (in work).
+LibWebli provides subroutines for hosting, connection handling, runtime exceptions and more.
 Made with the goal to make api programming in C++ less painful.
-But ofcourse you can use it however you want.
+But of course you can use it however you want.

 ## Dependencies

 - Libc
-- STL
+- STL (C++20)
 - BSD/Posix Sockets
 - OpenSSL